apmp-dxfg/apmp-dxfg.github.io/pages/dxfg/dxfg-pdfa-tut.md

 ```

 ## Calibration Reports in LaTeX
-The LaTeX approach to creating documents separates layout from content.
-In other words, the style and typesetting of a document are defined separately.
+The LaTeX approach to creating documents separates layout from content: in other words, the style and typesetting of a document are defined separately.
-In this section, an example is presented that builds up a LaTeX style specification for calibration reports.
+This section presents an example of how to build up a LaTeX style specification for calibration reports.

 It will help to take a look at the end result, so we have an idea of what we are working towards.
-The final PDF/A file is available
+A PDF/A file created using our style is available
- <a href="supplied\ex_report.pdf" target="_blank">here (opens a new tab)</a>---an `XLSX` spreadsheet with data is also embedded.
+ <a href="supplied\ex_report.pdf" target="_blank">here (opens a new tab)</a>.
+The PDF file also has an `XLSX` spreadsheet embedded.

-The LaTeX file for the calibration report follows.
+The LaTeX source file for the calibration report follows below.
-LaTeX commands 'mark-up' the text and other content in this report but that mark-up doesn't tell us about the document's final appearance.
+This file contains 'mark-up' commands, text, and other content.
-The appearance is specified in a LaTeX style file called `LMIReport`.
+The appearance is specified in a LaTeX style file called `LMIReport`; the mark-up relates to the structure of the document.
 {% highlight tex %}
 {% raw %}
 \DocumentMetadata{